Transcendental Meditation in education: United States

 Maharishi University of Management (MUM), formerly known as Maharishi International University, was founded in 1973.
 The campus is located in Fairfield, Iowa, United States.
 The university is not-for-profit, is accredited through the Ph.D. level by The Higher Learning Commission of the North Central Association of Colleges and Schools, and offers a Consciousness-Based Education approach that includes the practice of the Transcendental Meditation technique.
 Degree programs are offered in the arts, sciences, business, and the humanities.

 Maharishi School of the Age of Enlightenment (MSAE), located on the MUM campus, is an independent, non-denominational, college preparatory school located in Fairfield, Iowa.
 The school has an open admissions policy and its curriculum includes the practice of the Transcendental Meditation technique.
 The Ideal Girls School was a single-gender college preparatory boarding school in Maharishi Vedic City, Iowa.
 According to its website, the school was originally chartered in New York in 1996, then set up its campus in North Carolina in 1998, before finally moving to Iowa in 2001 where it received state accreditation in 2003.

 Maharishi International University College of Natural Law was located in Washington D.C. five blocks from the White House.
 From 1981 to 1987 this was also the location of the TM movement's "administrative headquarters" for North America as well as a national organization of 6,000 American medical doctors who practiced TM, a private school, a clinic, and a TM meditation center.
 In 1991, the Washington Post reported that the Maharishi, referring to Washington DC, had advised TM practitioners: "save yourself from the criminal atmosphere".
 As a result, 20 to 40 TM practitioners put their homes up for sale in an effort to move away from the city.

 In 2007 the GCWP announced a plan to build a Maharishi Central University campus at "the geographical center of the Lower 48 states" in Kansas.
-The facility was under construction until early 2008, when, according to founding president John Hagelin, the necessary $100 million in construction funds was not readily available during the financial crisis of 2007-2008.
+The facility was under construction until early 2008, when, according to founding president John Hagelin, the necessary $100 million in construction funds was not readily available during the Great Recession.
 As of April 2010 one building was near completion while the other 10 buildings were still under construction.
 In 2009 an all boys, boarding school, called the Maharishi Academy of Total Knowledge, was founded in Antrim, New Hampshire with "just a handful of students".